plamenstoynev/Python/README.md

-Hello there you can see my journey in Machine Learning using Python
+Hello there!
+Here you can see my journey in Machine Learning using Python